Advice from a Los Angeles Employment Lawyer

 • Having employment ended for reporting OSHA violations concerning workplace safety or health hazards.

-Wrongful termination violates statutes like Title VII, ADA, FMLA, and state laws.
+Wrongful termination violates Title VII, ADA, FMLA, and state laws.
 Employee Rights Violations may challenge unjust firings through complaints and lawsuits.
 Damages like back pay and reinstatement may be won.

 Discrimination